2009–10 Australian region cyclone season: Tropical Cyclone Robyn

 On 2 April TCWC Perth reported that a Tropical Low had formed at 11.0ºS 92.3ºE.
 Shortly afterward JTWC classified it as a Tropical Cyclone, reporting the position as 260 nm west of Cocos Island.
 Moving southwards, it strengthened to Tropical Cyclone Robyn on 3 April, reaching Category 2 the next day.
 Over the next few hours northwesterly wind shear increased and took its toll on the cyclone.
 After a counter-clockwise loop the cyclone was steered to the west, due to a strengthening ridge to the southwest of the system.
 On 6 April 06:00 UTC the TCWC Perth downgraded Robyn to a tropical low.

 Tropical Cyclone Sean

 On 21 April, TCWC Perth reported that a tropical low had formed at 10.3ºS, 116.4ºE, and designated it 13U.
 The next day it was upgraded to Tropical Cyclone Sean.
 Sean moved south and kept a steady track.
 It dissipated on 25 April.

 Retirement

-In June 2010, the Bureau of Meteorology retired the names Laurence and Magda.
-They were later replaced by Lincoln and Megan respectively.
-The name Ului was also retired by the Regional Specialized Meteorological Center and was replaced by Vanessa after it caused damage over in Eastern Australia.
+After the season, the names Laurence, Magda and Ului were retired by the World Meteorological Organization's RA V Tropical Cyclone Committee.